All the articles from the November/December 2017 issue of The Structural Engineer.

 Following October's article on risk and professional indemnity insurance, Mick Buck examines the types of claims that engineers may face and how these can be mitigated.

-Congratulations to all this year’s winning and commended entries!
+Congratulations to all this year's winning and commended entries for the Structural Awards 2017!
 Read all about them in this special Awards section.

 Malcolm Turpin takes issue with the view that the structural engineering and construction sector is the ‘poor man’ of innovation, arguing that change is largely effected through an evolutionary approach of incremental steps.